-7. Civil War Muster Rolls, in Records of the Department of Military and Veterans’ Affairs (Record Group 19, Series 19.11).
-Harrisburg: Pennsylvania Historical and Museum Commission, 1861-1865.
+7. Civil War Muster Rolls, in Records of the Department of Military and Veterans’ Affairs (Record Group 19, Series 19.11), 1861-1865.
+Harrisburg, Pennsylvania: Pennsylvania Historical and Museum Commission.

 11. Irish, Donna R. Eisenbrown, John Daniel and Charlotte Wolf (1820 immigration), in Pennsylvania German Marriages: Marriages and Marriage Evidence in Pennsylvania German Churches.
-Baltimore: Genealogical Publishing Co., 1982.
-Reprinted for Clearfield Co., by Genealogical Publishing Co., Baltimore, 1998, 1999.
+Baltimore, Maryland: Genealogical Publishing Co., 1982.
+(Reprinted for Clearfield Co., by Genealogical Publishing Co., Baltimore, 1998, 1999.)

 12. John Daniel Eisenbraun (attendance and baptismal records), in St. Paul’s Lutheran Church Records, in Historic Pennsylvania Church and Town Records.
-Philadelphia: Historical Society of Pennsylvania: 1845-1874.
+Philadelphia, Pennsylvania: Historical Society of Pennsylvania: 1845-1874.

 13. Schmidt, Lewis.
 A Civil War History of the 47th Regiment of Pennsylvania Veteran Volunteers.
 Allentown, Pennsylvania: Self-published, 1986.